 Camel – extra long eyelashes

-Camels can also close their nostrils to stop sand getting in their nose and of course have one more very special feature, a hump!
+Camels can also close their nostrils to stop sand from getting in their nose and, of course, have one more very special feature, a hump!

 Eagle – super sharp vision